Certora/Documentation/docs/prover/approx/summarization.md

 ## How Summarization Helps Solvers

 1. **Efficiency Improvement:**
-   - **Timeout Avoidance:** Solvers may struggle with undecidable problems or complex computations, leading to timeouts.
-Summarization provides a way to guide the solver efficiently by providing a more abstract, high-level view of the method, potentially avoiding the need for detailed exploration.
+   - **Timeout Avoidance:** Summarization provides a way to guide the solver efficiently by providing a more abstract, high-level view of the method, potentially avoiding the need for detailed exploration.
    - **Faster Analysis:** By focusing on essential properties, summarization can lead to faster analysis, as the solver doesn't need to explore every intricate detail of the method.

 2. **Abstraction of Complex Logic:**